Layers of the Atmosphere.

 Temperature Differences

-The Earth’s climate had naturally gone through cycles of warming and cooling in the past, long before humans began to impact the climate through activities such as burning fossil fuels and deforestation.
-These natural climate cycles have been driven by a variety of factors, including changes in the Earth’s orbit and axial tilt, volcanic activity, solar radiation, and variations in greenhouse gas concentrations.
+The Earth’s climate has naturally gone through cycles of warming and cooling in the past, long before humans began to impact it through activities such as burning fossil fuels and deforestation.
+These natural climate cycles have been driven by various factors, including changes in the Earth’s orbit and axial tilt, volcanic activity, solar radiation, and variations in greenhouse gas concentrations.

 Other natural climate cycles have also occurred throughout Earth’s history, including cycles that have resulted in periods of warmth and high levels of greenhouse gases, such as during the Eocene epoch approximately 50 million years ago.